 by guest blogger Gary Lovelace

-I began to evaluate my surroundings, thinking, if I have problems with chemicals in food then why not in the air?
-At the time I managed a graphic design and sign studio in New York.
+I began to evaluate my surroundings, thinking, if I have problems with chemicals in food, then why not in the air?
+At the time, I managed a graphic design and sign studio in New York.
 I always assumed that what I was doing was safe and that someone regulated the materials we used.
-I began reading labels and realized that all the paints, inks, vinyl, and glues that we used were labeled hazardous and even thought to cause cancer in California.
+I began reading labels and realized that all the paints, inks, vinyl, and glues we used were labeled hazardous and even thought to cause cancer in California.
 Though I did not live in California, I was pretty sure that the rest of the US was not immune.
 What could I do?
-This was my job and I loved it.
+This was my job, and I loved it.
 I tried getting around it.
-I sealed off my office and ran an air purifier 24/7 yet I could not hide in my office all day.
-It became more and more clear that the longer I stayed off the work floor, the better I felt.
+I sealed off my office and ran an air purifier 24/7, yet I could not hide in my office all day.
+It became clearer that the longer I stayed off the work floor, the better I felt.

 Sleep healthy.
 Sleep better.
 Stay well.